Physically Interpretable World Models via Weakly Supervised Representation Learning: Appendix

 \section{Appendix}

-\textbf{Model Architecture and Training Details.} This appendix provides detailed implementation specifications for the Physically Interpretable World Model (PIWM) and its four instantiations: intrinsic--continuous, intrinsic--discrete, extrinsic--continuous, and extrinsic--discrete.
+\textbf{Model Architecture and Training Details.} This appendix provides detailed implementation specifications for the Physically Interpretable World Model (PIWM) and its four instantiations: intrinsic-continuous, intrinsic-discrete, extrinsic-continuous, and extrinsic-discrete.
 All variants follow the unified formulation introduced in Section~\ref{sec:architecture}, operating on the same dataset, the same weak supervision mechanism, and the same training objective.